This is the multi-page printable view of this section. Click here to print.

 Ignoring a PR gets it out of your way.
 You can get it back at any time.

-This dashboard is a list of PRs that you’ve ignored.
+This dashboard is a list of PRs that you’ve ignored, sorted by the repository where the PR originated.

 Screenshot showing the Ignored PRs Dashboard with a list of full-width PR Summary rows